 Monochromatic rooms are anything but dull when they intentionally use black and white in various shades, textures, and mediums.
 The incorporation of this chandelier not only furthers that color scheme, but also adds a new texture/appearance to those colors.
 Whatever scheme your living room showcases, use your light to further that design through its shape, material, or other design aspects.

 Wallpaper on ceilings isn't common practice in most homes, but when it is used, it creates some unique styles.
-If you are paring a chandelier with a wallpapered or textured ceiling, look for lights that tie into that design.
+If you are pairing a chandelier with a wallpapered or textured ceiling, look for lights that tie into that design.
 In this room's case, the rounded bulbs tie into the round scallops in the ceiling wallpaper and tie into colors elsewhere in the living room to create a masterfully designed room.

 Many living rooms have more than one light or lighting type throughout the room.
 In this case, the room has a chandelier, a wall light, table lamp, and two tall candles.
 While each light displays different metallic finishes, they all work together because those finishes are close to one another in color and convey a same tone.
 As long as a consistent tone is carried over from light to light, you can use various fixtures to create a cohesive and dynamic space.